vinaydhegde/testdriven-site/src/_posts/blog/2018-09-25-creating-a-kubernetes-cluster-on-digitalocean.markdown

 ---
-title: Creating a Kubernetes Cluster on DigitalOcean with Python and Flask
+title: Creating a Kubernetes Cluster on DigitalOcean with Python and Fabric
 layout: blog
 share: true
 toc: true